thasup/microservices-ecommerce/README.md

 12. install [ingress-nginx](https://kubernetes.github.io/ingress-nginx/deploy/#quick-start) and [ingress-nginx for GCP](https://kubernetes.github.io/ingress-nginx/deploy/#gce-gke)
 13. find your load balancing port that GCP automatic generated in _Network Services_ tab in GCP
 14. for _windows_ users; open host file at `C:\Windows\System32\drivers\etc\hosts`, for _mac_ users; open host file at `\etc\hosts` then edit by adding `YOUR_LOAD_BALANCING_PORT YOUR_CUSTOM_URL` and save as an admin (ex. `56.125.456.45 custom.com`)
-15. config all yaml files to matches your custom URL
+15. config all yaml files to matches your GCP project ID
 16. create all [kubernetes secrets](#setup-env)
 17. run this command then authenticate GCP account via web browser
 ```